 Monthly climate statement for November 2016

-The Science Division of DSITI considers that, for most of Queensland, the probability of exceeding median summer (November to March 2016/17) rainfall is currently higher than normal.
+The Science Division of DSITI considers that, for most of Queensland, the probability of exceeding median summer (November to March 2016/17) rainfall is higher than normal.
 This view is based on an analysis of tropical and extra-tropical Pacific Ocean sea-surface temperatures (SSTs).
 Read more (PDF)*

-‘El Niño’, ‘La Niña’ and ‘ENSO-neutral’ are phases of the ENSO climate pattern, with a strong influence on Queensland summer rainfall.
+‘El Niño’, ‘La Niña’ and ‘ENSO-neutral’ are phases of the ENSO climate pattern which has a strong influence on Queensland summer rainfall.
 DSITI closely monitors key ENSO indicators over winter and spring, a period when El Niño and La Niña events tend to form.
-Trends in both the Southern Oscillation Index (SOI) and SST anomalies over recent months, coupled with more extreme values in September, indicate a developing La Niña climate pattern.
+The trend in SST anomalies over recent months continues to indicate a developing La Niña climate pattern.